Elope in the Alvord Desert, Oregon

 If you want to elope in the Alvord Desert, there aren’t really a ton of other rules, as long as you pick up after yourself and don’t bother anyone else visiting you should be fine.
 The universal rule of “Don’t be an asshole” applies here and pretty much anywhere I would ever take my couples.

-PRO TIP: If you’re camping on the playa, stay toward the edge of it.
+PRO TIP: If you’re camping on the playa (which I highly recommend for the cool-factor), stay toward the edge of it.
 Don’t venture out into the center.
 Water moves on the playa and you could wake up stuck in the morning.
 It can also be windy, and staying toward the edge of the playa helps mitigate that.
 When it’s dark and you’re trying to navigate, the playa can be VERY disorienting and staying toward the edge will allow you to find your bearings quicker.

 Ahh you’re so right, that’s a VERY important question.
-Just because you decided to elope in the Alvord Desert, doesn’t mean you have to only eat the sand that’s kicked up in the wind.
-The closest place to grab a bite to eat is in Fields (called Fields Station) which has a snazzy little restaurant/motel/diner.
+The closest place to grab a bite to eat is in Fields (called Fields Station) which has a snazzy little restaurant/motel/diner/gas station.
 It’s a one-stop-shop which is what makes it snazzy in my book.
 Their milkshakes and burgers are pretty damn good too, if I say so myself.

 How can I make the day uniquely “us”?

-– You can bring your vehicle along; I can picture some amazing photographs of someone in a jeep with a wedding dress hanging out the open doors.
+- You can bring your vehicle along; picture some amazing photographs of you in a Jeep with a wedding dress hanging out the open doors.

 – Wanna grab a quick soak?
 A hot spring is nearby.